 Zakynthos, also known as Zante, is island in the Ionian sea.
 It is the third largest island in the Ionian islands.
 Zakynthos is a popular tourist destination, with the nickname of The Flower of the East.
 Many who visit the island fall in love with it and return year upon year.

-The history of Zakynthos is a mixed one.
-The Greek poet Homer mentioned the island in his works, the Odyssey and the Illiad, and over time it has been ruled by many including Byzantine, Greeks, Neopolitans, The Russians, The French and The British.
-The island is now Greek once more, and is very proud of its Greek heritage.
-Zakynthos was invaded by both the Italians and Greeks during World War Two, and it is famous for having saved its entire Jewish populous during the war by protecting and hiding them from the Germans.
+The history of Zakynthos is an intricate and mixed one.
+The Greek poet Homer mentioned the island in his popular works, the Odyssey and the Illiad, and over time it has been ruled by many including Byzantine, Greeks, Neopolitans, The Russians, The French and The British.
+The island is now Greek once more, and is very proud of its Greek heritage, although it does still pay tribute to its past by celebrating traditions that previous rulers put in place, such as Giostra and Carnival.

 Located on the south of the island is the National Maritime Park of Zakynthos.
 It is home to endangered loggerhead turtles that nest on the island.
 They are protected and preserved by specialist teams who not only educate visitors about the protected species, but also ensure that the turtles nest safely, hatch, grow and thrive.
 Visitors can see the turtles in the areas of Laganas Bay all the way across to Kalamaki and Gerakas.

 Zakynthos is an island with an incredible past that is just to be explored.
 It doesn’t matter how many times you visit our wonderful Flower of the East, you will always discover something new.
 A place or beach that captures your heart, and makes you want to return again.